Isfahan, Half the World

 Moreover, Isfahan enjoys some delicious sweets such as Gaz, Poolaki, and Pashmak.

 Isfahan is an astonishing city with an amazing and impressive history and architecture.
 In the past, Isfahan was one of the largest cities in the world.
 Today, it is also called “Half the World” due to its splendid beauties especially its architectural sites.

-Previously mentioned, Isfahan experienced its glory and witnessed a significant growth and prosperity in Safavid era when the brilliant art and architecture reached its high point and most important sites, enjoying great arts, were constructed.
+Previously mentioned, Isfahan experienced its glory and witnessed significant growth and prosperity in the Safavid era when the brilliant art and architecture reached its high point and most important sites, enjoying great arts, were constructed.
 At this time, due to urban development, magnificent mosques were built near palaces among them Imam Mosque and Sheikh Lotfollah Mosque are prominent.
-Other constructions such as schools, bazaars, baths, residential buildings and caravansaries were built around.
+Other constructions such as schools, bazaars, baths, residential buildings, and caravansaries were built around.

-“Isfahani Style” was emerged in Safavid era and has developed during 16th to the early 20th century under Safivid, Afsharid, Zand, and Qajar dynasties.
+“Isfahani Style” was emerged in Safavid era and has developed during the 16th to the early 20th century under Safavid, Afsharid, Zand, and Qajar dynasties.
 In this style, unlike the complexity and strong geometry of “Azeri Style”, the planes are mostly simple, square or rectangular.
 The façades are also plain.
 They all were decorated with fantastic seven-color tiles, and magnificent stucco decorations still preserved.
 Among Isfahan’s attractions some are prominent and should be in your bucket list.